 Oracle’s Functional Setup Manager (FSM) UI provides export/import capabilities to move setups and other configurations from one environment to another, however it requires a user to manually invoke the move.
 While not a challenging task, it can be time consuming to manually submit the export process, monitor, download the artifact file, and do the reverse to import into a subsequent environment.
 Additionally, some setup tasks can be migrated partially allowing users to move only a subset of a single setup.
 While it’s helpful to move only needed setup components, this adds more manual work as a user will need to perform migrations by carefully selecting which components or pieces to migrate.

-With FlexDeploy’s Oracle SaaS FSM Plugin, users have the ability to automate the export and import of setup tasks as a whole or partially using FlexDeploy’s scope feature.
+With FlexDeploy’s Oracle SaaS FSM Plugin, users have the ability to automate the export and import of setup tasks as a whole or partially using FlexDeploy’s export criteria feature.
 This removes manual intervention and brings this migration into the Enterprise DevOps platform with support for governance and audit.

 Let’s get started.